knetikmedia/iOS-SDK/README.md

 ```

 ### Forgot Password ###
-to reset your user password first you need to pass username and email to *forgotPassword* function then you will receive an email with *secrethash* code then you need send username,email,newpassword,secrethash and plaintext to forgotPassword one more time as below example
+to reset your password you need to follow this steps

+1-you need to pass username and email to *forgotPassword* function then you will receive an email with *secrethash* code

+2-send username,email,newpassword,secrethash and plaintext to forgotPassword one more time as below example

 ```